Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- The two teams combine to score 43.4 points per game, 1.6 less than the total in this contest.
+- Sunday's total is 0.1 points higher than the combined 43.4 PPG average of the two teams.

-- The 53.2 points per game these two squads have allowed to opponents this season are 8.2 more than the 45 over/under in this contest.
+- These two squads surrender a combined 53.2 points per game, 9.7 more than this contest's over/under.

-- The Eagles and their opponents have scored an average of 48.3 points per game in 2020, 3.3 more than Sunday's total.
+- Eagles games this season feature an average total of 48.3 points, a number 4.8 points higher than Sunday's over/under.

-- The 44.2 PPG average total in Jets games this season is 0.8 points fewer than this game's over/under.
+- In 2020, games involving the Jets have averaged a total of 44.2 points, 0.7 more than the set total in this contest.

 Eagles stats and trends